powervr-graphics/Native_SDK/examples/Vulkan/GnomeHorde/README.rst

 .. figure:: ./GnomeHorde.png

-This demo shows a very efficient technique for multithreaded command buffer generation and rendering.
+This example shows a very efficient technique for multithreaded command buffer generation and rendering.

 Description
 -----------
-The GnomeHorde divides its world into tiles, each containing a small number of objects.
+The GnomeHorde example divides its world into tiles, each containing a small number of objects.

-It uses 3 groups of threads - the Main thread, which kicks all other tasks and does the actual command buffer submisison (rendering), a number of Visibility threads, each of which processes large groups of tiles, and a number of Tile Processing threads, each of which generate command buffers for a tile.
-Command buffers are created (when the tile has just become visible), recalculated (when the tile's Level Of Detail has changed) or recycled (when the tile has just become nonvisible) as required.
+It uses three groups of threads:

+* the Main thread - which kicks all other tasks and performs command buffer submission (rendering)
+* a number of Visibility threads - which each process large groups of tiles
+* a number of Tile Processing threads, which each generate command buffers for a tile.

+As required, command buffers are:

+* created when the tile has just become visible
+* recalculated when the level-of-detail (LOD) of the tile has changed
+* recycled when the tile has just become non-visible.

-The communication of the threads is abstracted using Producer-Consumer Queues passing the coordinates of tiles as parameters.
+The communication of the threads is abstracted using Producer-Consumer Queues passing the co-ordinates of tiles as parameters.

-When all generation is done, the main thread collects all secondary command buffers and submits them to the GPU rendering Queue.
+When all generation is done, the main thread collects all secondary command buffers and submits them to the GPU rendering queue.

-APIS
+APIs
 ----
 * Vulkan